Dangers of Assisted Living, Part 2

-When I tell my clients that Assisted Living is the most dangerous part of the medical delivery system, I think that they believe I am exaggerating.
-How could these beautiful buildings, with a chef and wait staff in the dining room and a Steinway in the lobby, possibly be an unsafe place?
+When I tell my clients that Assisted Living is the most dangerous part of the medical delivery system I think that they believe I am exaggerating.
+How could these beautiful buildings, with a chef and wait staff in the dining room and a Steinway in the lobby possibly be an unsafe place?

 And believe me, in the high-end Assisted Living facilities, you pay for every little thing.
 Want your room cleaned?
 There is a charge for that.
 Want your blood pressure taken?
 There is a charge for that.
 Anything that is over and above your set monthly fee – there is a charge.
 And do not judge a book by its cover.
 These high-dollar facilities can be as dangerous and dysfunctional as the low-end facilities.

 There are buildings that will service those on Social Security.
 These are the low end Assisted Living Facilities.
 They are as scary as the high-end facilities.
-The clients that are referred to these buildings do not have access to the amenities that the clients of high-end facilities enjoy.
-In fact, those in the low end facilities often feel as if they do not have a voice.
+The clients that live in these buildings do not have access to the amenities that the clients of high-end facilities enjoy.
+In fact, those in the low-end facilities often feel as if they do not have a voice.

 This social model has a system that helps people with their medications.
-Most ALFs use a pharmacy that puts the residents’ medications into a delivery system similar to that used in a nursing home.
-Of course, this is a service that is an extra cost and provided to those residents that are not capable of remembering to take medications… with help.
+Most ALFs use a pharmacy that puts the residents’ medications into a delivery system.
+These systems are like that used in a nursing home.
+Of course, this is a service that is an extra cost.
+It is provided to those residents, not capable of remembering to take medications… with help.

 More on the Dangers of Assisted Living…

 I was recently in a building where I observed the med tech giving medications to a resident.
 I was having a conversation with this resident.
 As he gave her the medications, I noticed that she was chewing all the pills.
 I asked the med tech why he did not put any of her pills in applesauce or yogurt to make it easier for her to swallow.

 I recently had an incident with a client.
 She is in an electric wheelchair and has limited ability or opportunity to get out.
 We decided to go to a nearby place for dinner.
 As we maneuvered the narrow walkway, I opened and closed the doors to the various establishments so we could get to our destination.
-The walkway became very narrow and my client in her heavy electric wheelchair tipped over.
+The walkway became very narrow.
+My client in her heavy electric wheelchair tipped over.
 We had to call an ambulance to assist us in getting her up.
 It warranted a trip to the ER for an assessment.

 When I was waiting for the ambulance, I noticed that my client’s pants were wet on the upper leg that was facing up.
-We had just left the building moments before, it was the change of shifts and I discovered she had not been changed.
+We had left the building moments before, it was the change of shifts and I discovered she had not been changed.
 I was embarrassed for her and livid with the staff for lack of care.